-Another Slice of the PowerExcel model is shown in the image below.
-This Slices demonstrates another important fact: users can continue to employ standard Excel formatting.
+A detail image of another Slice is shown below.
+This Slices demonstrates an important fact: users can continue to employ standard Excel formatting.
 In sum, not only can a user create virtually limitless Slices, but these Slices retain all the capabilities inherent in Excel (formatting, graphs, even calculations outside the Slice area).